att-innovate/charmander-heapster/README.md

 Heapster
 ===========

+Note .. work in progress .. making it part of charmander

 _Warning: Virtual Machines need to have at least 2 cores for InfluxDB to perform optimally._

 Heapster enables monitoring of Clusters using [cAdvisor](https://github.com/google/cadvisor).